President Defends Killing Racial Sensitivity Training

 Racial sensitivity training, he declared, is “racist.”

-“I ended it because a lot of people were complaining that they were asked to do things that were absolutely insane—that it was a radical revolution that was taking place in our military, in our schools, all over the place,” Trump dijo.
+“I ended it because a lot of people were complaining that they were asked to do things that were absolutely insane—that it was a radical revolution that was taking place in our military, in our schools, all over the place,” Trump said.
 “And you know it.
 And so does everybody.”

 Trump, in fact, declared racism is officially over in America and issued a Sept.
 22 executive order demanding federal employees and contractors accept this narrow-minded opinion or be fired.
 The executive order itself imposes a circumscribed, history-blind point of view.